Bridgepoint sells Element Materials Technology to Temasek

-LONDON, Jan 25 (Reuters) - Singaporean investor Temasek has acquired Element Materials Technology Group from Bridgepoint for an undisclosed amount, the private equity firm said on Tuesday.
+LONDON, Jan 25 (Reuters) - Singaporean investor Temasek TEM.UL has acquired Element Materials Technology Group from Bridgepoint <BPTB.L> for an undisclosed amount, the private equity firm said on Tuesday.

 Temasek has been a minority shareholder in Element, which offers testing, inspection, and certification (TIC) services, since 2019.